sysangl/hackpad-brick/README.md

 ## TODO
 - I will finish/refine the KMK code when I have the PCB
-- Design a angled stand.
-(I will print this by myself)
+- Design an angled stand.
 - Rotary Encoder Knob.
-(Will self-print)

 ## Features
 - Outfitted with enough keys to play games such as Minecraft